OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle

-The dependence of all terms on $h$ follows from a dimensionality reduction argument: the dynamical system for $h$ is obtained by projecting a higher dimensional system which follows~\eqref{eq:GOPmform} but may with constant $M,W$ and $g$.
-The dependence on state then arises due to the Jacobian of the projection.
-In \SI{A}, we give these derivations.
+\begin{remark} When $M, W, g$ in {\eqref{eq:PDEsemdis}} are constant, if linear PCA is used for model reduction, in which $\nabla_h u$ is a constant matrix, then we have $\bar{M}, \bar{W}, \bar{g}$ are constants.
+However, if we consider the incompressible Navier-Stokes equations written in form {\eqref{eq:PDEsemdis}}, then $M$ and $W$ are not constant matrices.
+We obtain nonlinear coefficients in both formulations for the model reduction problem of incompressible Naiver-Stokes equations. \end{remark}

+Note that the presence of state ($h$) dependence on all the terms implies that we are not linearizing the system about some equilibrium state, as is usually done in linear response theory.
+Consequently, the functions $W,M,g$ and $V$ may be complicated functions of $h$, and we will learn them from data by parameterizing them as suitably designed neural networks.
+In this way, we preserve the physical intuition of non-equilibrium physics (dissipation term $M$, conservative term $W$, potential term $V$ and external fields $g$), yet exploit the flexibility of function approximation using data and learning.

 In summary, one can view~\eqref{eq:GOPmform} and \eqref{eq:GOPdform} both as an extension of the classical Onsager principle to handle systems far from equilibrium, or as a reduction of a high dimensional dynamical system defined by generalized Poisson brackets.
 Both of these dynamics are highly general in their respective domains of application, and serve as solid foundations on which we build our data-driven methodology.